container-registry/harbor-api-client/README.md

 import time
 import harbor_client
 from pprint import pprint
-from harbor_client.api import ldap_api
+from harbor_client.api import chart_repository_api
-from harbor_client.model.errors import Errors from harbor_client.model.ldap_conf import LdapConf from harbor_client.model.ldap_failed_import_user import LdapFailedImportUser from harbor_client.model.ldap_import_users import LdapImportUsers from harbor_client.model.ldap_ping_result import LdapPingResult from harbor_client.model.ldap_user import LdapUser from harbor_client.model.user_group import UserGroup
+from harbor_client.model.label import Label
 # Defining the host is optional and defaults to http://localhost/api/v2.0
 # See configuration.py for a list of all supported configuration parameters.
 configuration = harbor_client.Configuration(